ghiscoding/slickgrid-universal/docs/grid-functionalities/Export-to-Excel.md

 - [UI Sample](#ui-sample)

 ### Description

-You can Export to Excel, it will create an Excel file with the `.xlsx` default extension (you can also change it to be `.xls`).
-If you wish to export to CSV or other delimiter like Tab Delimited, you can refer to the other [Wiki - Export to File](Export-to-Text-File.md).
+You can optionally install the Export to Excel resource, it will give you the flexibility of export your grid data to an Excel file with the `.xlsx` default extension (or `.xls`).
+If you wish to export to CSV or other delimiter like Tab Delimited, then you will want to take a look at the other [Wiki - Export to File](Export-to-Text-File.md).

-**NOTE:** this is an opt-in Service, you must download the necessary Service from `@slickgrid-universal/excel-export` and instantiate it in your grid options via `registerExternalResources`, see multiple examples below.
+**NOTE:** this is an opt-in Service, you must download the necessary Service from `@slickgrid-universal/excel-export` and instantiate it in your grid options via `externalResources`, see multiple examples below.

 ### Demo
 [Demo Page](https://ghiscoding.github.io/slickgrid-universal/#/example02) / [Demo Component](https://github.com/ghiscoding/slickgrid-universal/blob/master/examples/webpack-demo-vanilla-bundle/src/examples/example02.ts)